Dinakar-Dasari/observability/README.md

     + Some targets might not expose the /metric path for those to collect metrics we use exporters
     + **Exporters:**
       + Exporters in Prometheus are used when a target (like a database, hardware device, network equipment, or certain programs) cannot natively expose metrics via the /metrics HTTP endpoint that Prometheus expects to scrape.
+      + **Exporters are like metric translators:**
+        + An exporter is a small agent that:
+        + Runs on a target machine (node)
+        + Collects system/app data
+        + Converts it into a format Prometheus can understand (text-based metrics over HTTP)
       + **Exporters act as intermediaries:** they collect data from such systems in their original format, convert it into Prometheus-compatible metrics, and then expose those metrics on their own /metrics endpoint, which Prometheus can scrape.
         + The **Node Exporter** exposes metrics from the operating system.
         + **MySQL Exporter** (for database metrics)